ThatRozebudDude/FPS-Plus-Public/docs/Creating-a-New-Stage.md

 You can also set extra data with `addExtraData(key, data)` that isn't a part of normal stage properties:

 - `forceCenteredNotes`: A boolean that forces the stage to used a centered strumline.
 Used in Blazin'.

+If you want to extend the extra data properties you can create a script to read the stage's extra data and react accordingly based on the extra data key.

 ## Advanced Stage Scripting